Download Chapter wise NCERT Solutions for Class 10 Political Science (Civics)

-The NCERT Solutions for Class 10 Political Science (Civics) are a helpful resource designed by a team of experienced teachers for students studies.
+NCERT Solutions for Class 10 Political Science (Civics) are a helpful resource designed by a team of experienced teachers for students studies.
 These solutions contain the answers to exercise questions published in Class 10 Political Science textbooks ‘Democratic Politics II’.
 These solutions are based on the latest syllabus.
 The answers in NCERT Solutions Class 10 Political Science are explained in detail, which will help students to understand the topic quickly.

 NCERT Solutions for Class 10 Political Science

 Class 10 Civics book contains a total of 8 chapters.
-Students can access the NCERT Solutions of these chapters by clicking on the respective chapter link.
+Students can access the NCERT Solutions of these Chapters by clicking on the respective Chapter link.

 Overview of NCERT Class 10 Political Science Solutions Chapters

-Here we are providing a summary of each chapter.
+Here we are providing a summary of each Chapter.

-Chapter 1: Power Sharing
+Chapter 1: Power Sharing – Term I

-The chapter starts with two stories from Belgium and Sri Lanka.
+First Chapter starts with two stories from Belgium and Sri Lanka.
 Both these stories are about how democracies handle demands for power-sharing.
 The stories end with a general conclusion about the need for power-sharing in democracy.
 Further, the chapter ends by describing the different forms of power-sharing.

-Chapter 2: Federalism
+Chapter 2: Federalism – Term I

-The chapter begins by describing federalism in general terms.
+Chapter begins by describing federalism in general terms.
 The rest of the chapter tries to understand the theory and practice of federalism in India.
 Towards the end of the chapter, students learn about the local government, a new and third tier of Indian federalism.

 Chapter 3: Democracy and Diversity

-The chapter starts with an example of a public expression of social divisions.
+Chapter 3 starts with an example of a public expression of social divisions.
 Then it explains how social differences can take various forms.
 Further, it describes how democratic politics affects and get affected by these social diversities.